If you're pregnant and considering an abortion, find out who to talk to and where and when an abortion can take place.

 The next stage is an assessment appointment at the clinic or hospital where the abortion will be carried out.
 At this appointment, the doctor or nurse will explain the different types of abortion and will be able to talk things over with you if you wish.

 Finally, you will be given another appointment at the hospital or clinic to have the abortion.

-Alternatively, you can go directly to an independent abortion provider such as bpas (the British Pregnancy Advisory Service) or Marie Stopes, which can provide abortions on the NHS as well as private abortions that you pay for.
+Alternatively, you can go directly to an independent abortion provider such as bpas (the British Pregnancy Advisory Service) or Marie Stopes UK, which can provide abortions on the NHS as well as private abortions that you pay for.